awkena/panGB/README.md

 # panGB
-Miscellaneous data for the panGenoBreedr package
+Miscellaneous data for the panGenomeBreedr package